wbrawner/docker-lemp/README.md

 To get started, first [download and install Docker](https://docs.docker.com/engine/installation/).

 Once you have that out of the way, you'll first need to delete the default machine, and replace it with one that has a bit more RAM.
-You shouldn't allocate more than half of your total RAM to the machine.
+You shouldn't allocate more than half oif your total RAM to the machine.
 Since I have 8GB of RAM, I'll allocate 4GB to Docker, so I still have a bit for my host machine:

 Remove the existing machine: